LBlend/website/README.md

 | `npm run format`          | Ensure the code follows code style requirements  |
 | `npm run format:check`    | Same as above but without writing any changes    |
 | `npm run check`           | Check for any Astro/TypeScript errors            |

+Make sure to create a `.env` file based on the [env.example](env.example) provided.
+If not set some parts of the website may fail.

 ## Credit